SteepheeT/UMN-InteractiveComputerGraphicsAndGames/README.md

 dev/ -- sourcecode for software under development, including assignments

-worksheets/ -- .md files you should edit and then git commit for the worksheet portion of each assignment
+worksheets/ -- .md files which are worksheet portion of each assignment

 bin/ -- executables and .dlls should be installed here.  this directory should be added to your Windows PATH environment variable